Darokahn/CS2450/journal.md

 Since that time, my growth has been pretty linear.
 At the end of that internship, I still wasn't a C expert by any means, but I consider myself something of a wizard in it almost a year later.
 I know it well enough to understand where it suffers from old design choices and I can actually reason about how to replace them with pragmatic, zero-cost syntax.
 I've written a low-level language doc that's essentially a revision on top of C and takes some decent inspiration from the naive one I wrote before.
 I've come very far from my humble beginnings, and I mainly have redstone to thank for my journey.

 I'd love to return to it soon, maybe make a full computer and write some programs for it.
 I've got some good ideas.
 Maybe when I have some more time.

+# Tue Nov 4
+## Four project ideas

+I have something important to work on, so I've got to jot these ideas down really quickly.

+- Command line argument parsing library.
+These exist, but I've got a good idea for one.
+- `Gitfriend`, a bot that watches what you do in a repository and helps with things like merges, commit messages, project status, issue management, etc. Lets you ask things like, "where is the function `printLogs`? and has a way to dispatch deterministic methods for answering questions, such as `grep`.
+- `Refactor`, a tokenizer-chatbot duo that lets you run coordinated, deterministic refactoring functions. database-like syntax, perhaps `refactor main.c for function "check function for correctness."` would prompt a new agent session to check each function for correctness individually. `refactor main.c for function "implement function if not implemented."
+Would let the chatbot do a global pass to collect necessary context.
+- A command line chat application where you only have two streams: an anonymous outgoing message queue, and an anonymous incoming message queue.
+When you send a message out, the algorithm determines which users would probably like to see your message.
+When you check your inbox, you can reply to users, but you can only either reply to the top message or discard it.
+You cannot see your full inbox at once.
+If you receive a reply in your inbox, the full context of the chat is included.